 8 Major Book Awards and Their Winners

 Have you ever picked up a book and seen a sticker of a medal stuck on the cover?
 I’ve always wondered what they meant, how prestigious they were, and how they were won.
-Obviously, authors don’t write books to win awards, but in a profession filled with self-doubt, it’s nice to see great work recognized, and I imagine how satisfying it is for their writing to be acknowledged in such a prestigious way.
-Below are eight major awards that writers (and illustrators) can win along with a brief history of each award and past winners, including the most current.
+Authors don’t typically write books in order to win awards, but in a profession filled with self-doubt and a lottery-thin chance of success, it’s nice to see great work recognized.
+I can only imagine how satisfying it is for a writer to see their writing to be acknowledged in such a prestigious way.
+Below are eight major awards that writers (and illustrators) can win along with a brief history of each award and past winners.

 Source for all award information: